-The 4-inch sections were compacted more easily than the 6-inch sections.
-The padsfoot roller penetrated full depth of the lift, confining the material within the roller's pads, resulting in less lateral shoving compared to the 6-inch sections.
+The 4 in.
+(100 mm) sections were compacted more easily than the 6 in.
+(150 mm) sections.
+The padsfoot roller penetrated full depth of the lift, confining the material within the roller's pads, resulting in less lateral shoving compared to the 6 in.
+(150 mm) sections.

-Rain fell one night while the 4-inch base sections were being constructed.
+Rain fell one night while the 4 in.
+(100 mm) base sections were being constructed.
 Fortunately, the contractor had compacted all the mix placed that day and had rolled down all edges.
 Had this not been done, water would have soaked into the mix and the aeration/curing process would have likely been delayed several days.